1991 Holzminden ambush: Theft at the Senne military training area in 1987

-Robbery of a Bundeswehr patrol in Augustdorf in 1987
+Robbery of a Bundeswehr patrol in Augustdorf in 1988

-On Sunday, April 19, 1987, two German army soldiers were on patrol near the military base (StOV) in Augustdorf.
+On Saturday, April 19, 1988, two German army soldiers were on patrol near the military base (StOV) in Augustdorf.
 At 2 a.m., two perpetrators entered the military base and ambushed the two patrol guards at the crossing between the military base and the barracks.
 A firefight ensued, in which the two perpetrators also used an Uzi submachine gun.
 Despite targeted shots from the guards, the two perpetrators managed to escape.
 When comparing the projectiles in 1988, it was determined that the same Uzi was fired during the attack on the Yorck barracks.

 Attack on the Yorck barracks in Stadtoldendorf in 1988

 The murder weapon was stolen during the nighttime robbery on a Bundeswehr patrol in the Yorck barracks in Stadtoldendorf on Sunday, 15 May 1988.
-A metal fence was cut, a guard was knocked down with a club, and his service weapon was stolen.
+A metal fence was cut, a guard was knocked down with a club, and his service weapon, a G3 Heckler & Koch rifle was stolen.
 The second guard of the 15th Panzer Artillery Battalion fired a warning shot, whereupon the perpetrators fired back with an Uzi submachine gun.
-This led to further investigations into previous crimes at military bases, in one case of which the Uzi submachine gun used was also fired at soldiers in April 1987.
+This led to further investigations into previous crimes at military bases, in one case of which the Uzi submachine gun used was also fired at soldiers in April 1988.

 The Holzminden Criminal Investigation Department and the Detmold Criminal Investigation Department under the leadership of Chief Inspector Udo Golabeck investigated and the ZDF television program "Aktenzeichen XY ... ungelöst" showed the criminal case on 10 February 1989.
 A reward of 5,000 DM for information leading to the arrest of the perpetrators did not lead to any investigation success.